-The floods of 2007 highlighted the vulnerability of the UK’s critical infrastructure, when the Mythe Water treatment works was cut off by rising floodwaters and water supply to 350,000 people was cut off for up to 11 days, and the Walham electricity substation was effected with 42,000 people losing power for up to 24 hours.
+In recent years, floods have highlighted the vulnerability of the UK’s critical infrastructure, when the Mythe Water treatment works was cut off by rising floodwaters and water supply to 350,000 people was cut off for up to 11 days, and the Walham electricity substation was effected with 42,000 people losing power for up to 24 hours.

 Following on from this event a number of reviews and reports highlighted the need to protect the UK’s critical infrastructure from flooding, and numerous programmes of work were commissioned which are planned to continue until 2020 and beyond.

 Flood Control International is fully involved in delivering these flood abatement programmes and is working with the majority of utility companies in the UK to provide solutions.
-We have been providing flood protection to these sites since 2003, when our first programme of 26 electricity substations commenced.
-We have now delivered over 60 utility flood protection projects for water, power distribution and power generation companies, and the list is growing.
+We have been providing flood protection to these sites since 2003, when our first programme of electricity substations commenced.
+We have now delivered hundreds of utility flood protection projects for water, power distribution and power generation companies, including all the EDF Nuclear Power Stations in the UK, and the list is growing.

 Utility Sites have specific issues associated with their flood abatement:

 The number of sites, and their remote locations mean that they generally need to be left 'floodsafe', as there may be insufficient time to check or install flood defences once a flood alert is issued.
 There are two main solution types; the first is to surround the entire perimeter with a concrete wall incorporating flood gates or flood barriers.
 Where this is not possible, the second type of solution is to create protection at the building line itself.